ichcanziho/SentimentAnalysisForClimateChange/README.md

 mode = SENT ; change this line.
 ```

-Once you have set the option you with to carry out, you simply need to run the following command:
+Once you have set the option you wish to carry out, you simply need to run the following command:

 ```ini